Absolutely convex sets of large Szlenk index: When the codomain is separable

-We do not know if the statement of Theorem~\ref{sepseekay} remains true if the condition that $Y$ be norm separable is relaxed and $Y$ is only assumed to have weak$^\ast$-sequentially compact dual ball.
+We conclude the current section of the paper with the following open question. \begin{question} Does the statement of \cref{sepseekay} remain true if the condition that $Y$ be norm separable is relaxed and $Y$ is only assumed to have weak$^\ast$-sequentially compact dual ball? \end{question}